 Write Physical Thank You Notes

 I’m a firm believer in handwritten thank you notes and nowadays, even as things get more digitized, thank you notes still continue to be a staple.
 They show thoughtfulness and courtesy.
 Best of all, it shows that you’re serious about the job and the company.
-I recommend sending these out the day of if possible too.
+I recommend sending these out the day of your final job interview if possible too.
 This way, the lag time between the interview and thank you note isn’t too long.
 This also helps keep you top of mind since the interviewers will receive your note a few days after the interview.
 This should go without saying, but write an individual thank you note for each person!

 Be Mindful of the Follow Up